Skip to content

 6. We chose the prajjwal1/bert-tiny model in this tutorial for testing purposes, but we recommend using a larger model like bert-base-cased or camembert-base (French) for real-world applications.

-To train a pipeline, we must convert our annotated data into documents that will be either used as training samples or a evaluation samples.
-This is done by designing a function to convert the dataset into a list of spaCy Doc objects.
-We will assume the dataset has been annotated using Brat, but any format can be used.
+To train a pipeline, we must convert our annotated data into Doc objects that will be either used as training samples or evaluation samples.
+We will assume the dataset is in Standoff format, usually produced by the Brat annotation tool, but any format can be used.

 import edsnlp

-# Read the data from the brat directory and convert it into Docs,
+1. Read the data from the brat directory and convert it into Docs.

 tokenizer=nlp.tokenizer,